Pratiyush-9/UniVote-Online-Voting-System-/README.md

 Features:
 ----------
 - User sign up and login with Aadhar Card Number and password
-- Users can view the list of candidates
+- View the list of candidates
-- Users can vote for a candidate (only once)
+- Vote for a candidate (only once)
 - Admin can manage candidates (add, update, delete)
 - Admin cannot vote